Teenagers that are independent and real.

 |"West of Pluto" is an independent French film made in Quebec.
 It gives us a look into the lives of several high school teenagers as they struggle with popularity, heartbreak and every day life.
 It sounds like a typical high school teen comedy or coming of age dramedy, but the difference between Hollywood and indie couldn’t be more apparent.
 This has the look and feel of real teenagers from a real high school in real situations.||2008 |

 Starring: Alexis Drolet, David Bouchard and Sandra Jacques

 The low budget worked well, adding to the realism of the atmosphere and characters.
-The actors that were cast didn’t seem like actors, but real teenagers.
-They made you care for them.
+The actors that were cast didn’t seem like actors, but real teenagers, probably because most of them aren’t actually actors.
+They made you care for them – teenagers really can inspire empathy.
 Unfortunately, there were way too many characters.
-I couldn’t keep them all straight and I’m sure that most of them were extraneous.
+It’s impossible to remember all of them and many were extraneous.

-And no two teenager films are alike either.
+It’s a fitting point that’s handled well – no two teenagers are alike.
 “West of Pluto” may be similar to “American Teen”, but it has its differences, and hey, it’s Canadian!
-It’s about the real struggles of teenagers, a little slow with too many characters, but it’s also intelligent and real and deserves to be seen.
+It’s about the real struggles of teenagers, a little slow with too many characters, but it’s also intelligent and real and deserves to be seen. .